-With so many framing styles available, we understand that choosing the right frame for your art can be confusing.
+With so many framing styles available, we understand that choosing the right frame and mat combo for your art can be confusing.
 We've outlined below some of the differences between a number of options, including tips and recommendations to help you narrow them down and finally choose the perfect frame for your art.

 Full-bleed printing is when the image covers the paper from edge to edge without any standard borders or margins.
 Full-bleed framing is when you frame around the full paper dimensions without any matting, with only a thin margin of the print overlapped by the frame on each side.

 The Grand Tour, Bon Iver and Ben Harper posters from Invisible Creature.

 When your poster or print is a full-bleed, the frame can act as the border around the art.
 Movie, music posters and any print with a lot of negative (or white) space look great in this full-bleed frame treatment.
 This can also work well for large and especially oversize pieces, for which a mat may not be necessary and sometimes not recommended.

 A mat is a classic way to enhance the artwork within the frame.
 Level is committed to using only conservation grade mat boards that will look great and safely preserve your art for the long haul.
 It's essential that the mat you choose is archival in quality, as cheaper mats and anything acidic will yellow and ruin paper-based artwork in even a short period of time.